mariadb-corporation/MaxScale/Documentation/Routers/Avrorouter.md

 To enable the direct replication mode, add either the `servers` or the `cluster` parameter to the avrorouter service.
 The avrorouter will then use one of the servers as the replication source.
-In this mode the `source` parameter is ignored as there is no need for a source service.

 Here is a minimal avrorouter direct replication configuration: